byronwall/excel-vba-book/book/06-overview-of-charting/06-01-02 obtaining-a-reference-to-a-Chart.md

 ### obtaining a reference to a Chart

-When working with CHarts, the first task is typically to get a reference to an existing chart -- unless you are creating a new chart.
+When working with Charts, the first task is typically to get a reference to an existing chart -- unless you are creating a new chart.
 To obtain a reference to a chart, there are a handful of ways of doing it depending on what your spreadsheet contains and how it's structured.

 THe main ways to do it are: